Halloween Havoc (1991): Event

 During the pre-show, Barry Windham was attacked by Arn Anderson and Larry Zbyszko and suffered a broken hand when they slammed his hand in a car door.
 In the opening match, Sting's team won after Cactus Jack accidentally pulled the switch while Abdullah the Butcher was in the electric chair.
 Originally, the match was supposed to feature El Gigante, Sting, and the Steiner Brothers against Oz, the Diamond Studd, the One Man Gang, and Barry Windham.
 Cactus replaced Oz, Big Van Vader replaced Windham, and Abdullah replaced Gang.
 One Man Gang was scheduled to take part in this match, but left WCW before the show.
 With Cactus Jack in the opening match, Oz replaced him against Bill Kazmaier.
 Doug Somers replaced the injured Michael Hayes, who was originally scheduled for the match against Van Hammer.
 The Phantom later revealed himself to be Rick Rude.

 United States Tag Team Champions The Patriots challenged the Enforcers for the WCW World Tag Team Championship.
 The U.S. Tag Team Championships were not on the line.

 This event also featured two matches utilizing the Refer-eye camera, where the referee wore a helmet with a camera to capture the action the referee sees.

+Home media and streaming

+The event was released on home video in the United States and the United Kingdom by Turner Home Entertainment.
+In the UK, it was released in the summer of 1992 in the first batch of WCW home videos to be sold in Britain.
+The event was edited down to two hours and five matches were cut from the tape.

+In 2014, the event was included on the WWE's streaming platform the WWE Network as part of its launch and remained on the service until the platform closed in 2026.
+As of September 2026, the event is no longer available to stream and has not been added to any of the streaming platforms that the WWE has agreements with.